-The data is captured from the Bingo Operations System Service (BOSS).
+The data is captured from the Bingo Operations System Service (BOSS.
 Method of Calculation:

 Currently, bingo licensees report on a calendar quarter basis.
 As such, the third and fourth quarters from the preceding calendar year, as well as the first and second calendar quarters of the current calendar year will be utilized for this measure.
 This measure is calculated by dividing the number of licensed authorized organizations meeting the required minimum charitable distribution by the number of licensed authorized organizations that held an active license during the year.

-Data Limitations:

-This information is obtained from licensed authorized organizations self-reporting the amount of net proceeds used for a charitable purpose.
+Data Limitations: This information is obtained from licensed authorized organizations self-reporting the amount of net proceeds used for a charitable purpose.
 Therefore, this performance measure is dependent upon licensed authorized organizations submitting their reports accurately and timely.

-Calculation Type: Non-cumulative
+Calculation Type:

-New Measure: Revised
+Non-cumulative New Measure:

-Outcome Measure B.1.g: Percentage of Organizations Receiving an Audit

-Short Definition: